 Digital environment for learning, practising and assessing mathematics

-In addition, you can ask questions in an online forum where answers are posted daily, and there is the possibility to ask questions to the lecturers personally twice a week via a live chat (most likely on Tuesday mornings and Friday afternoons).
-On 6 February 2023 there will be a midterm Q&A in which exercises from practice exams will be discussed.
-Finally, an online exam preparation meeting will be organised on 13 March 2023.
+In addition, you can ask questions in an online forum where answers are posted daily, and there is the possibility to ask questions to the lecturers personally twice a week via a live chat (most likely on Tuesday and Friday afternoons).
+On 5 February 2024 there will be a midterm Q&A in which exercises from practice exams will be discussed.
+Finally, an online exam preparation meeting will be organised on 8 March 2024.

 Whom is the course intended for?